Kroket

 Korte Reguliersdwarsstraat 5-7-9, Amsterdam

-Dutch Croquette recipe
+Dutch croquette recipe

-If you’re not visiting The Netherlands any time soon, but still would like to eat Dutch Croquettes, you can always try and make them yourself.
-With following recipe that we translated from the Dutch foodblog Uit Pauline’s Keuken.
-She visited the company behind the famous ‘Van Dobben’ kroket and posted the recipe she got.
-So now you van make very own dutch croquettes!
+If you are not visiting the Netherlands any time soon, but still feel like tasting Dutch croquettes at home, you can try this recipe that we translated and adapted from the Dutch food blog Uit Paulines Keuken.
+She visited the company behind the famous Van Dobben kroket and shared the recipe she received, so with a bit of patience you can make your very own Dutch croquettes.

 Ingredients